lock3/wg21/paper.md

 # Implementation experience {#impl}

-There is a significant amount of implementation experience for many of the features discussed sections 5, 6, 7.
-In particular, much of the static reflection and source code injection work has been implemented Clang by myself and Watt Childers, including basic support for metaclasses.[^26] However, we have not yet started work on more general abstraction facilities (e.g., macros) or compile-time file I/O. I understand that these features are concurrently being prototyped in EDG's frontend.
+There is a significant amount of implementation experience for many of the features discussed sections [](#template), 6 [](#reflect), 7 [](#inject).
+In particular, much of the static reflection and source code injection work has been implemented Clang by myself and Watt Childers, including basic support for metaclasses.[^26] That implementation uses the syntax defined (more or less) in P1240 and in P1717.
+We have not yet started work on more general abstraction facilities (e.g., macros) or compile-time file I/O. I understand that reflection is also being prototyped in EDG's frontend.

 # Roadmap {#roadmap}